-We re home puppies and now adult dogs from remote indigenous communities.
-The term "Camp Dogs" is commonly used for all domestic dogs living in remote communities.
+We rehome puppies and now adult dogs from remote indigenous communities.
+The term "Camp Dogs" is commonly used for all domestic dogs living in remote indigenous communities.

-Because of the remoteness of these communities there were too many dogs (introduced by the white man when the indigenous people were moved to missions) but now vets, often volunteers, travel to this communities to de sex and educate and offer additional vet treatment.
+Because of the remoteness of these communities, there were too many dogs (introduced by the white man when the indigenous people were moved to missions) but now vets, often volunteers, travel to these communities to desex and educate and offer additional vet treatment.
 Conditions are very basic and the vets have to be highly skilled to operate in such conditions.

 However, the results have been very encouraging and the indigenous people have a very strong bond with their dogs.
-The dogs may not live in fenced yards, walked on leads and fed on top grad dog food but are never alone.
+The dogs may not live in fenced yards, walked on leads, and fed on top-grade dog food but they are never alone.

 They are of mixed breed and come in all shapes and sizes.
 Research suggests there is very little dingo DNA in these dogs now.

 The dogs often look like working dog crosses but have never "worked a day in their lives" nor their great grandparents.
-DNA tests taken by some interested Camp dog owners, often look nothing like the dog causing much entertainment or disappointment that their dog is not a kelpie or a dingo!
+DNA tests are undertaken by some camp dog owners and the results often look nothing like the dog causing much entertainment or disappointment that their dog is not a kelpie or a dingo!

 So we state "mixed breed".
-And being of such a mix usually live long and healthy lives with less health issues.
-However, we recommend any dog owner takes out pet insurance rather than spending a lot of money on top grade dog food or luxury beds, toys etc Puppies love a cardboard box!!!
+As such, they usually live long and healthy lives with fewer health issues.
+However, we recommend any dog owner allows for unexpected and routine vet bills, rather than expensive pet paraphernalia or toys, etc Puppies love a cardboard box!!!

 Most of the dogs have had rich socialisation with other dogs, humans of all ages including children and often cats.